Are You or Someone You Care About:

 - Students receiving Homeless Fee Exemption are encouraged to meet with an academic advisor each semester to ensure academic success and best planning practices.

-- Students are offered weekly laundry vouchers, soap and dryer sheets.
+- Weekly laundry vouchers, soap and dryer sheets are available.

 - Daytona State College offers an extensive food program with snacks, lunches, and a food pantry